 The talking your users make should be more natural as opposed to a situation where you’re forcing them to memorise unnecessary commands.

 So you want to make sure that you’re taking advantage of a more natural style of communication, and applying it straight to the interactions you’re having.
 So, try to do all you can to avoid creating something that will be taking your users through a steep learning curve.

 The whole point of the voice interface is to make interactions more intuitive.
 Anyone picking up the device or going through the app should be able to figure out how to talk to it intuitively.
 This can be both a challenging and intuitive task for designers and programmers.
 First, they have to pick the natural cues in the conversations people have.
 At the same time, be able to program computers and applications to understand them and us, and to seamlessly provide the answer we need to perform a particular task.

 The database with the kind of utterances that computers can understand is fast growing.
 And it’s just a matter of time before their deciphering capabilities get even better to best humans.

 Voice interactions will keep on evolving and getting much better to the extent that some of the pointers we’ve mentioned on the list would become banal.
 Also, more considerations will be brought to light than what we’ve mentioned on the list.

-So suffice it to say that voice interaction is a huge paradigm shift in the world of tech, and taking into account the rate at which machine learning is growing, it’s just as a matter of time before machine becomes better than humans at deciphering the speeches we make.
+So suffice it to say that voice interaction is a huge paradigm shift in the world of tech, and taking into account the rate at which machine learning is growing, it’s just a matter of time before machine becomes better than humans at deciphering the speeches we make.

-If you’re keen to find out more about how to design voice user interface, make a point to reach out to MediaOne Marketing today with your query and we will be glad to help.
+If you’re keen to find out more about how to design a voice user interface, make a point to reach out to MediaOne Marketing today with your query and we will be glad to help.